build-cpp/cmkr/docs/cmake-toml.md

 version = "2021.05.12"
 url = "https://github.com/microsoft/vcpkg/archive/refs/tags/2021.05.12.tar.gz"
 packages = ["fmt", "zlib"]
-crt-linkage = "dynamic"
-library-linkage = "dynamic"
 ```

 The vcpkg `version` will automatically generate the `url` from the [official repository](https://github.com/microsoft/vcpkg/releases).
 For a custom registry you can specify your own `url` (and omit the `version`).
 You can browse available packages on [vcpkg.io](https://vcpkg.io/en/packages.html).

 To specify package features you can use the following syntax: `imgui[docking-experimental,freetype,sdl2-binding,opengl3-binding]`.

-The `crt-linkage` specifies the MSVC runtime library variant to use while compiling packages. `library-linkage` is whether libraries built are dynamic (default) or static.

 ## Packages